Trees and hedges

 Working on trees in a Conservation Area

 In recent months Chalara dieback of Ash has been identified in woodlands within the South Lakeland area.
 Chalara dieback of Ash, caused by the Hymenoscyphus fraxineus fungus, has the potential to have a significant impact upon the health and appearance of woodlands in the area.

 The national response to the spread of Chalara dieback of Ash is being co-ordinated by the Forestry Commission who should be informed of any suspected infection sites.
 Details of how to identify potentially infected trees and how to report trees suspected of infection can be found at the Forestry Commission.

 All South Lakeland District Council public access sites, including woodlands, continue to be open to the public.
 The spores that cause Chalara Dieback are easily spread by the wind, contact with footwear, clothing and pets.

-Yes, but we have to make sure the tree justifies legal protection.
+We have to make sure the tree justifies legal protection.

 It must be:

 - in danger of being damaged or removed

 The law requires us to accept and determine complaints by people in homes affected by evergreen hedges over two metres high.

 We act as an independent and impartial third party to assess and determine an appropriate height for a hedge where there has been a dispute between neighbours.